tedtoy/sidestroke/README.md

 sidestroke
 ==========

-A javascript data pipeline for websites with a high data consumption rate.
+A javascript data pipeline for websites that experience a high rate of data consumption.